Gigaspaces/xap-docs/site-hugo/content/release_notes/121upgrading.markdown

 # Third Party Upgrades

-* [Jetty](http://www.eclipse.org/jetty/) integration has been upgraded to `9.2.21`
+* [Jetty](http://www.eclipse.org/jetty/) support has been enhanced to include version `9.2.21`
-* [Curator](http://curator.apache.org/) integration has been upgraded to `12.2.0`
+* [Curator](http://curator.apache.org/) integration has been upgraded to `2.12.0`
 * [Lucene](https://lucene.apache.org/) integration has been upgraded to `6.4.2` (affects geospatial and full text search)
 * [Spatial4J](https://github.com/locationtech/spatial4j) integration has been upgraded to `0.6` (affects geospatial)

-In addition, the jvm bundled with XAP.NET hase been upgraded to Java 8 update 121.
+In addition, the JVM bundled with XAP.NET hase been upgraded to Java 8 update 121.

 # Deprecations and Removed APIs